Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

       <img src="/rtd-try2/_static/magni-mini/assembly/10_2_standoffs_added_to_firewall.png" alt="FIREWALL to PCB installation pic 2." style="width: 40%; height: auto">
     </div>
   </div>

 |

-11. Take rubber pad 15x10x3mm and place it between FIREWALL and Motor Controller Board like shown in the picture at the edge of the PCB.
-The rubber pad acts as a spacer to make sure Motor Control Board is in parallel to FIREWALL surface.
-Then tighten the bolt gently using only two fingers on the hex key.
-Place the same rubber pad on the other side near the bottom bolt sloth opening.
+11. **Add Rubber Pads**

+   Place a 15x10x3 mm RUBBER PAD between FIREWALL and MOTOR BOARD at the PCB edge to ensure the components are parralele to one another.
+   Tighten bolts gently with two-finger pressure.
+Repeat for the other side.

 .. note::
   The PCB and FIREWALL should be PARALLEL!

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">